aleponce4/hantavirus-pipeline/README.md

 # Hantavirus Pipeline

-A pipeline for processing and analyzing Hantavirus NGS data, including quality control, mapping, primer removal, variant calling, and visualization.
+A pipeline for processing and analyzing Hantavirus NGS data, including quality control, mapping, variant calling, consensus generation, and visualization.

 ## Overview

 This pipeline is designed for processing Illumina paired-end sequencing data of Hantavirus genomes.
-It handles:
+It features a two-pass approach with automatic detection of negative samples based on coverage depth.
+The pipeline handles:

 - Quality trimming and adapter removal
 - Primer trimming
 - Reference-based mapping
+- Automatic negative sample detection
 - Metaconsensus generation
 - Variant calling
+- Consensus sequence creation
 - Coverage visualization
-- Alignment visualization
+- Primer evaluation and optimization

 ## Installation